ksnyder2452/cast/README.md

    * cd ./Playwright_Demo/
    * Update the cast.properties file
    * dotnet test
-   * Note that client_service.dll is included in /Playwright_Demo/References/.
-A new version can be compiled from ./Client_Service/ (just replace the one under /Playwright_Demo/)
+   * Note that client_service.dll is included in /Playwright_Demo/References/ and CAST_Java_Client_Service.jar is included in /Playwright_Java_Demo/lib/.
+A new version can be compiled from ./CAST_Client_Service/ and ./CAST_Java_Client_Service/
 * Select the top framework instance (sorted by date/time)
 * Start the Test Run
 * Stop the Test Run (or just leave until it completes)